mrsahin101/Video_Lectures/Critical_Thinking_&_Studying_Skills/Jordan_Peterson_Youtube_Lectures/How_To_Write/Fourth_Draft.md

 ## CONCLUSION

+### USED
 - being criticize is good thing.
- Then instantly start writing without worrying about editing in the first place.
-You write down everything.
-If you are stuck you write I'm stuck here.
-Then after you write all your thoughts you do the first draft.
-Then you edit it.
-You throw it useless content.
-But that's okay because if you want to produce high-quality content this process is necessary.Don't edit while you producing.
-Leave it after you finish writing.
+- Write first draft as fastest you can.

+Those who formulate their arguments they win.
+Life is about negotiating., You have to write constantly.
+You have give it everyday some chunk of time.
+You can get tremendous distance in a year.When writing there is hard part to it.
+If you pass that hardness something massive opens up on the otherside.When writing about your past it makes you shed baggage.
+If you write about your future it is much more likely to make you put your plans into action and make you more successful.Never postponed stuff.
+Do it in flow.
+Try to write every day.
+### CLUSS

   When editing put the first draft left side and then edit on a new clean paper and edit constantly.

 - Write first draft as fastest you can.
 Hemingway was throwing little bit away.
 He was good writer.